 © The Estate of Harry Callahan; courtesy Pace/MacGill Gallery, New York.Credit

-Our current exhibition Moment in Time: A Legacy of Photographs | Works from the Bank of America Collection has prompted us to read (and in some cases re-read) some classic American literature.
+Our 2019–2020 exhibition Moment in Time: A Legacy of Photographs | Works from the Bank of America Collection prompted us to read (and in some cases re-read) some classic American literature.

 Poet Walt Whitman once said that "the United States are themselves the greatest poem".
-A wander around our current exhibition taking in the many iconic photographs of American life it features is a wonderful way to hear and understand the poetry of the country.
+A wander around Moment in Time: A Legacy of Photographs | Works from the Bank of America Collection (on view until 20 September 2020), taking in the many iconic photographs of American life it featured, was a wonderful way to hear and understand the poetry of the country.
 It also inspired us to read more American poetry and literature of the era, so we have put together a reading list which you might enjoy!

 Beaumont and Nancy Newhall, the pioneering collectors who initially assembled the impressive selection of photographs in the exhibition, believed that the understanding of historic work was integral to contextualising the present.
 Similarly, the understanding of the photographs on display can be enhanced by looking at some of the writings of the period for context.

 The list below is loosely grouped under geographical headings, and many of the writers would be equally at home under a different heading.
 Some of the books we have included have not aged particularly well for modern readers, but are still interesting to look at as snapshots of that time.
 This is by no means a comprehensive list.
-We would love to add to it, so please message us on any of our social media channels, or email [email protected] with your own suggestions.
+We would love to add to it, so please message us on any of our social media channels with your own suggestions.